ovh/docs/pages/web/emails/diagnostic_advanced/guide.en-gb.md

 ---
-title: 'Unable to send or receive emails'
+title: Unable to send or receive emails
 slug: email-advanced-usage
 legacy_guide_number: 2117
-excerpt: `Find out what to do if your emails are not sent or received correctly by OVHcloud`
+excerpt: Find out what to do if your emails are not sent or received correctly by OVHcloud
 section: 'Troubleshooting'
 order: 9
 ---

-**Last updated 15th June 2021**
+**Last updated 16th June 2021**

 ## Objective